avkovalevs/citus13/README.md

 $ systemctl restart ssh
 ~~~

 For step 5 you need to know root password.
-You can use your own hostnames (in my case node1, node2, dbsrv2.)
+You can use your own hostnames (in my case node1, node2, node3.)

-5. Copy public key from master node to all nodes including master(root->root):
+5. Copy public key from ansible-master node to all pg nodes including master(root->root):

 ~~~
 $ cd ~
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub root@node1
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub root@node2
-$ ssh-copy-id -i ~/.ssh/id_rsa.pub root@dbsrv2
+$ ssh-copy-id -i ~/.ssh/id_rsa.pub root@node3
 ~~~
+For AWS cloud nodes use passwordless access for master-target (root->ubuntu).
 6. Set "PasswordAuthentication no" changed in step 4 and restart ssh like "systemctl restart ssh.service" on all nodes.
 7. Change ./roles/citus/defaults/main.yml and inventory file "hosts" on your own ip addresses depend on number of nodes.
 8. Run the playbook to deploy cluster